Scioto Audubon

 This wildlife oasis occupies the Whittier Peninsula, which for most of Columbus’ history was an industrial area dominated by factories, warehouses and railroad yards.
-Having been meticulously restored, and opening in 2009, the park features wetlands, boat launches and one of the nation’s largest outdoor climbing walls.
+Opening in 2009 after having been meticulously restored, the park features wetlands, boat launches and one of the nation’s largest outdoor climbing walls.
 It is also home to the Grange Insurance Audubon Center, a stopover for thousands of birds that migrate north from Central and South America.

 • Boat Ramp: You can launch your boat and sail, cruise, canoe or kayak the Scioto River.